1996 Formula One World Championship

 Two-time defending world champion Michael Schumacher had moved to Ferrari and despite numerous reliability problems, they had gradually developed into a front-running team by the end of the season.
 Defending Constructors' Champion Benetton began their decline towards the middle of the grid, having lost key personnel due to Schumacher's departure, and failed to win a race.
 Olivier Panis took the only victory of his career at the Monaco Grand Prix.

-This was the last championship for a British driver until Lewis Hamilton in 2008.